jedmund/hensei-web/README.md

 ## Assets

-The [hensei-api](https://github.com/jedmund/hensei-api) has tasks that will help you get assets, although some were crafted or renamed by hand.
+The [hensei-api](https://github.com/jedmund/hensei-api) repository has tasks that will help you get assets, although some were crafted or renamed by hand.
 The front-end expects this folder structure inside of the `images` folder:

 ```
 root